JakubGrzywala-TomTom/Incident_ranking_function/README.md

 Decides either message should be taken into account.
 * in inner radius EXCLUDES messages with ceratin FRCs given on a list "inn_r" (delimited with ",", no space)
 * in outer radius EXCLUDES messages with ceratin FRCs given on a list "out_r"
-* outside of outer radius: INCLUDES only messages given on a list "3rd_r"
+* outside of outer radius: INCLUDES only messages given on a "3rd_r_frcs" and  "3rd_r_events" lists (e.g. only CLOSURES on low frcs should be left)

 Outcome: boolean, decides whether to:
 * filter out a message (True)